Overview

 | 6 | Shillelagh → Clonegal | 26 km | 6‑7 h |

-Cost – There is no entry fee for the trail itself; it is free to walk.
-Expenses are limited to accommodation, meals and any optional guided services.
+Cost – there is no entry fee for the trail itself; expenses are limited to accommodation, meals and any optional guided services.